FocusBT/forge-testing/README.md

 once you do that you will find value in hex so
 `cast --to-base 0x0000000000000000000000000000000000000000000000000000000000000312 dec` it will convert the value into decimal

+to install any external library
+`forge install smartcontractkit/chainlink-brownie-contracts@versionOfRepo --no-commit` it will be saved in lib